RateCity.com.au

 - 4 min read

 You’ve reached the final lap of your personal loan and can see the finish line only a few repayments away.
-However, whether due to an unexpected bill, urgent repair, need for a new car or you just want to go on a holiday, you’ve realised you want another personal loan.
+However, an unexpected bill, urgent home repair, changed holiday plans, or the need for a new car means you want another personal loan.

 So, can you take out a personal loan while you’re still paying one off?
-Or how soon after paying off your last personal loan can you apply for a new personal loan?
-Let’s explore these scenarios below.
+How soon after paying off your last personal loan can you apply for a new personal loan?
+Let’s explore these scenarios today.

 Qualifying for a personal loan

-To understand how soon you can apply for a new personal loan it’s important to know how to best boost your chances of being approved for the loan.
+To get a better idea of how soon you can apply for a new personal loan, it’s important to know how to best boost your chances of being approved for the loan.

-Depending on the lender, a personal loan provider may not necessarily mind that you currently have a personal loan, or have just finished paying one off, before you apply – if you meet their eligibility criteria and can responsibly service the loan.
+Depending on the lender, a personal loan provider may not necessarily mind that you currently have a personal loan, or that you’ve just finished paying one off.
+As long as you meet the lender’s eligibility criteria and can responsibly service the loan.

-Essentially, a personal loan lender will assess your chances of approval through a few key factors.
-All of which serve to determine whether you can afford to service the loan, meaning you can afford to make repayments.
+A personal loan lender will assess your application based on a few key factors to determine whether you can afford to service the loan (make the loan repayments).

-These key factors for personal loan assessment include:
+These key factors for personal loan assessment typically include:

 • Details of assets (property, shares etc.).

-A personal loan lender will analyse the amount you wish to borrow against your income and your expenses and liabilities.
-An existing personal loan would fall into the latter category.
+A personal loan lender will compare the amount you wish to borrow against your income and your expenses and liabilities, which may include any existing personal loans.
 If you were currently repaying a personal loan and the lender calculated that you may not be able to service an additional loan and its repayments, then your application may be rejected.

-If you had just finished paying off a personal loan, a lender may not hesitate to approve you for a new personal loan assuming you met the above criteria.
-However, any debt you take on will show in your credit history.
-Having frequent credit listings in your history may appear risky to some lenders, especially if you’ve had issues making repayments on time.
-And multiple applications at one time can seriously hurt your credit score.
+If you had just finished paying off a personal loan, a lender may not hesitate to approve you for a new personal loan, assuming you meet its eligibility criteria.
+However, any debt you take on will be saved in your credit history.
+Having frequent credit applications in your history may appear risky to some lenders, especially if you’ve had issues making repayments on time in the past.
+Making multiple applications all at once could risk seriously hurting your credit score.

 When should you wait before applying for a new personal loan?